• Home

 They fit right in with the rest of my decor!

-I kept the new velvet curtain up because I love them so much.
-You can find them HERE.
+I kept the new velvet curtains up because I love them so much.

 You might also like the macrame fringe garland below on the right.